NREL/jade/docs/source/tutorial.rst

 =================
 This section only applies if you run your jobs on HPC.

+Change to a directory on the shared filesystem (such as /scratch on Eagle).
+JADE uses the filesystem for internal synchronization.

 HPC Parameters
 --------------
 You must define your HPC configuration in settings file.
 Run this command